cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/VideoCalls.md

 ## ACBClientCall

-ACBClientCall is the Call Object for Video/Audio Calls.
+ACBClientCall is a communication object for Video/Audio Calls.
+You will need to be familiar with the different methods and properties available to you for the Call Object.
+Please review the <doc:ACBClientCall> article for implementation details of ACBClientCall.

 ### RemoteView
 We need to make sure our UI is setup properly for our Video to stream.
 ACBClientCall has a property that we need to set called remoteView that is used for remote video.